top of page

 In most cases:

-• A consultation is required before testing, or
+• a consultation is required before testing is recommended

-This ensures testing is used appropriately and meaningfully — not in isolation.
+This ensures testing is used thoughtfully, appropriately, and in a way that genuinely supports your health.

 Your testing options